Squadrones/travellers/docs/README.md

-# 📚 Island Paradise Documentation
+# 📚 Lombok Island Documentation

-Welcome to the Island Paradise project documentation.
+Welcome to the Lombok Island project documentation.
 This directory contains comprehensive guides and references for developers working on the platform.

 ## 📖 Documentation Index